On 31 December 2021, the Brexit transition period ended, and new customs and tax rules came into force in both the UK and the EU.

 So, does my business need both a UK and an EU EORI number?

 Maybe.
 If your business only deals with import or export declarations in the UK, with a customer/client completing the equivalent declaration on the EU side of the border, then you only need a UK EORI number.
 If you are registered for UK VAT, a UK EORI number should already have been assigned to you by HMRC.
 Contact HMRC if you have not received details of it.

 If you are not registered for UK VAT, you should register for a UK EORI number now.

 The European Commission published guidance in March 2019 confirming that UK EORI numbers will not be valid in the EU post-Brexit.
-The Commission also invited businesses with a UK registered EORI number to apply to the relevant EU customs authority for an EU EORI number that will activate upon the UK leaving the EU without a deal.
-In practice not all EU customs authorities are actually following this guidance, with economic operators reporting refusals from authorities, such as Germany, to issue a number until after Brexit.
+The Commission also invited businesses with a UK registered EORI number to apply to the relevant EU customs authority for an EU EORI number that activated upon the UK leaving the EU.
+In practice not all EU customs authorities actually followed this guidance, with economic operators reporting refusals from authorities, such as Germany, to issue a number until after Brexit.